Tai Chi in Bryant Park

 In 2004 we introduced the first free public classes in Bryant Park.

 Every year since then we’ve continued working with park staff to roll out an annual celebration of World Tai Chi Day on the last Saturday of every April, and a very popular program of free morning classes from May through September that have reached tens of thousands of people.

 Our Bryant Park example has inspired others to offer everything from bocce instruction and yoga to fly-fishing and knitting.

-Join us every Tuesday and Thursday at 7:30am-8:30am in Bryant Park for Free Eternal Spring Chi Kung classes
+Join us every Tuesday at 7:30am-8:30am in Bryant Park for Free Eternal Spring Chi Kung classes.
+(No class July 4)

 World Tai Chi & Chi Kung Day (worldtaichiday.org) celebrates the unique system of health and self-defense that originated in China nearly a thousand years ago and is observed annually on the last Saturday in April in more than 80 countries around the world, including in Bryant Park since 2004.

 The Tai Chi Chuan Center was founded as a non-profit organization in 2000 by Master C.K.
 Chu and his students to help bring the benefits of Tai Chi to a wider audience.
 Your contributions support our mission and strengthen the community.